top of page

 The Architecture of Effective Communication

-Before we delve into this fascinating interplay of two-way communication, we must realize that seeing the entire book as a letter implies that a specified audience is the intended target.
+Before we delve into this fascinating interplay of rhetorical communication, we must realize that seeing the entire book as a letter implies that a specified audience is the intended target.
 Consider these facts: Revelation 1:4 records John addressing the seven churches of Asia, and Revelation 1:11 records Christ Himself addressing these same churches, as follows: "I am Alpha and Omega, the first and the last: and, What thou seest, write in a book, and send it unto the seven churches which are in Asia."
 We know these seven churches are Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia, and Laodicea.
 We also must notice that John is commanded to write them a book, not merely a one-page letter, and that book must contain what he sees: the symbolic and prophetic visions of all 22 chapters.

 Lest we assume this is merely an academic distinction, let it soak in that the entire Church needs to know the prophecies of the Last Days.
-This fact should serve as both a wakeup call to those who dismiss the book and a warning that its events apply to the Church today, not merely to the Jews in a seven-year period of "Jacob's Trouble."
+This fact should serve as both a wakeup call to those who dismiss the book and a warning that its events apply to the Church today and not merely to the Jews in a seven-year period of "Jacob's Trouble."
 Understanding the audience of the Book of Revelation--then and now--and the prophetic nature of the message precludes writing this book off as events that will only take place after we are gone.
 John himself refers to his relationship to these churches as their "brother and companion in tribulation" (Revelation 1:9).
 This notion that Christians will not endure tribulation is misguided at best and self-serving at worst.
 Those who are dogmatic about the Book of Revelation entailing events that happen after the Church has been raptured are not taking into account the architecture of the book or its integrity as a letter.

 They are also not taking into account the architecture of the rhetorical triangle.
 Aristotle's description of the two-way flow of communication that should ideally occur from the speaker to his audience through his message decodes the Book of Revelation as a message demanding an immediate and obedient response.
 A letter in the Greek world of the Apostles' time employed all the methods of persuasion available to move an audience from doubt to belief and from inertia to action.
 When we read not only Chapters 2 and 3 but also the entire Book of Revelation as a letter, we realize the beauty of this rhetorical architecture.
 We also see Christ's communication as a masterpiece of persuasion not only in the letters to each church but also in the book as a whole.